desmos-labs/desmos/docs/fullnode/overview.md

 - `everything`: all saved states will be deleted, storing only the current state; pruning at 10 block intervals

+- `custom`: allow pruning options to be manually specified through 'pruning-keep-recent', 'pruning-keep-every', and 'pruning-interval'

 ### Hardware requirements

 You can easily understand how using a pruning strategy of `nothing` will use more disk space than `everything`.
 For this